ejnguyen1/cse15L-lab-report/lab-report3.md

 ```
 grep <string> <file>
 ```
+There are many different variations of the grep command.
 ## grep -l
 When used in the terminal, the command `grep -l` searches a file or files for the given string and returns the file path of the file containing the string.